SEN Information Report

 Who can parents contact for further information?

-- For SEND pupils, Learning Mentors (Mrs Bolton and Miss Mellis) are first point of contact, then SENDCO (Mrs Pearson).
+- For SEND pupils, Learning Mentors (Mrs Bolton and Miss Critchley) are first point of contact, then SENDCO (Mrs Hall).

 - For further information regarding admissions, please go to the Admissions on this website.